-Many of the older residents of the region are long term residents with family, social and economic ties to the communities in which they live.
+Many of the older members of our community are long term residents with family, social and economic ties to the places where they live.
 It is a reasonable planning objective that they should be able to maintain those connections for as long as is possible.
 It is also consistent with the concept of "aging in place" which has demonstrable benefits for both the individual and the broader community.